 You can see which slide students are on with the private Teacher Dashboard, a Premium feature.
 Check out the See what Students are Doing section above to learn more.

-Will this still work if I close my browser or turn off my device?
+Will it still work if I close my browser or turn off my device?

-Yes, you can close your browser or turn off your device and it will still work!
-You choose when to end Student Paced mode.
-To verify or control the Session status, go to the Session Navigation bar or your Sessions menu.
+Yes, you can close your browser or even turn off your device and it will still work!
+You choose when to end Student-Paced mode.
+To verify or manage the Session status, go to your Sessions menu and click on the 3-dots button.
+Click on the 3-dots button to update the status.
+It must be live before you can turn on Student-Paced.

-If you have questions, please reach out to firstname.lastname@example.org
+If you have additional questions, please reach out to email@example.com!